hoppersroppers/fundamentals/BuildaLinuxLab/1-VirtualizationSoftware.md

+# Virtualization Software

+<iframe allowfullscreen height="360" src="https://www.youtube.com/embed/4UvXPgQv-1w?wmode=opaque" width="640"></iframe>The
-The major step we need to take is to begin using Linux in our everyday life so that we can get comfortable in the environment we will be working from.
+major step we need to take is to begin using Linux in our everyday life so that we can get comfortable in the environment we will be working from.
 If you are already using a Linux box as your home operating system, or already have a VM installed, skip this section: we are only building a VM so that we can learn in it.
 We will not do anything in this course that will break anything.

 ## Windows: